 State laws require permission for out-of-state students to participate in on-site educational experiences.
 Community Engagement and Career Development can assist you with the authorization.
 For any USM student interested in completing an internship out of the State of Maine, please have the student complete the State Authorization Form and send to email@example.com for forwarding to the UMS state authorization staff member.
 NOTE: prior authorization can take 8-12 weeks, so plan ahead.

 Numerous states participate in reciprocity agreements which do not require additional waivers for out of state internship or other placements.
 See participating states here.
 If the state in which you intend to do your placement is a SARA state, you do not need to submit a waiver form.
-If you would like to speak with someone about your out of state internship experience, please contact email@example.com
+If you would like to speak with someone about your out of state internship experience, please contact us at firstname.lastname@example.org.

 Applying to an internship is often similar to applying to a job.
 Our office is here to help you with this process, to make sure you have an effective resume, cover letter if necessary, and that you are ready for your interview if you have one.
 Please go to our Career Tools Page for more information and resources